-A letter of recommendation of the candidate’s superior which confirms her potential and indicates how the proposed activities will stimulate her career.
+A letter of recommendation written by your superior or the Dean of your faculty which confirms his view on your potential and indicates how the proposed activities will stimulate your career.
 The letter should indicate support for a possible time-path for promotion.
-The letter should also explain which other activities to stimulate the candidate’s career are supported by her group/team.
+The letter should also explain which other activities to stimulate your career are supported by your group/department.

-- The maximum amount that can be awarded per person is € 7.500.
+- The maximum amount that we can award you is € 7.500.

-- How will the proposed activities contribute to her next career step?
+- The expected contribution of the proposed activities to your next career step.

-- The decision-making procedure on the applications takes about 6 weeks.
+- The decision procedure on your application takes about 6 weeks after the closing date.

-- Applications can be submitted to the attention of dr. J.A.
+- Your application can be submitted to the attention of dr. J.A.
 Oosterhuis-Geers, secretary UT Incentive Fund, and will be acknowledged.

-- A copy of the application should be sent to the HR-manager of your faculty or service department.
+- A copy of your application should be sent to the HR-manager of your faculty or service department.

-- Decisions on the application will be taken at the Ambassadors’ Network meeting of June 2018, and communicated to the candidates by July 1st 2018.
+- Decisions on the application will be taken at the Ambassadors’ Network meeting of October 2018, and will be communicated in November 2018.